 The library can help you in determining how copyrighted materials can be used in the classroom.

 Creators of works hold ownership over their creations.
-For instance, I can't take a novel, erase the author's name and sell it as my own.
+For instance, someone can't take a novel, erase the author's name and sell it as their own.

 Copyright Video Tutorial (7 minute video by Christie Fierro)